 - Bonita Domes – East/West Pods: These are unique non-air conditioned adobe huts that feel like a cross between camping and a hotel.
 You have access to a shower and outdoor cooking area.
 This is the place to be for stargazing and those interested in communing with nature.

-- Camping is also an option at Joshua Tree.
+- Camping is also a great option at Joshua Tree.
 Black Rock and Indian Cove are both family friendly and take reservations in advance.
 Black Rock is not far into the park, so if you forget anything or want to go into town it’s a very close drive.
 You can also check out White Tank Campground.

 There are some great glamping options in Joshua Tree we have spied out as well.
 None of these float your boat?
 Search Booking.com below to see what else is available during your visit.